Cimpress-MCP/deployment-tracker/README.md

 # Deployment Tracker
-Collect deployment metadata from various deployment engines and forwards them along to purpose-driven application endpoints for analysis later.
+Collect deployment metadata from various deployment engines and forwards them along to purpose-driven application endpoints for storage and analysis later.

 Outputs include: